Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 kubectl apply -f whoami-branch1.yaml
 ```

-This will instantiate 3 new instances of the pod, create a new service to load balance between them, and expose this
+This will instantiate 3 new instances of the Pod, create a new Service to load balance between them, and expose this
-service through an IngressRoute.
+Service through an IngressRoute.
 Notice again the use of the `traefik` TLS certificate resolver created in step 2, the
 request for a `*.whoami.[DOMAIN]` wildcard certificate (which is already managed by Traefik and will be reused) and the
-use of the `branch1.whoami.[DOMAIN]` Host rule to route traffic to this URL to our service.
+use of the `branch1.whoami.[DOMAIN]` Host rule to route traffic to this URL to our Service.
 Your new app instance,
 distinct from the master environment is already live (try it!).

 ### Use a template

 Notice the very few differences between the [whoami-master](whoami-master.yaml) and the
 [whoami-branch1](whoami-branch1.yaml) descriptors: all occurences of `master` have simply be replaced by `branch1`.
 In
-real world use cases, the docker image will probably be different too.
+real world use cases, the Docker image will probably be different too.

 Take a look at the [whoami-template descriptor template](whoami-template.yaml) file.
 Env-like placeholders (e.g.,
 `${INSTANCE_NAME}`) are used.
 We will use the `envsubst` tool to instantiate our template.